semuconsulting/pyubx2/README.md

 This is an independent project and we have no affiliation whatsoever with u-blox.

-**FYI** There is a companion library [pynmeagps](http://github.com/semuconsulting/pynmeagps), which handles standard NMEA 0183 GNSS/GPS messages.
+**FYI** There is a companion library [pynmeagps](http://github.com/semuconsulting/pynmeagps), which handles standard NMEA 0183 &copy; GNSS/GPS messages.

 ### Current Status